 TL;DR

-Scientific data suggests it takes 150 to 300 hours to get to the intermediate level in French if youâre learning it as a second language.
-If youâre learning it as a foreign language, then expect to spend 600 to 750 hours of practice to reach a professional level.
+Scientific data suggests it takes 150 to 300 hours to get to the intermediate level in French if you're learning it as a second language.
+If you're learning it as a foreign language, then expect to spend 600 to 750 hours of practice to reach a professional level.

-Many things affect your ability to learn French.
-Some of the key factors include your native language , age , motivation , aptitude , and the quality of courses .Â
+Many things affect your ability to learn and speak French fluently.
+Some of the key factors include your native language , age , motivation , aptitude , and the quality of courses .

 And according to research, to optimize your French learning efforts, you have to balance input (listening/reading), output (speaking/writing), deliberate study, and the development of fluency and automaticity.

-In this article, weâll cover how long it takes to speak French if youâre learning it as a second or foreign language.
+In this article, we'll cover how long does it take to learn French if you're learning it as a new language (second or foreign).

-đ«đ· Learn From Meghan's Mistakes!
+🇫🇷 Learn From Meghan's Mistakes!

 Meghan spent months trying out techniques like vocabulary memorization, spaced repetition, and gamification apps like Duolingo.
 None of it worked, instead it ended up being total waste of time and money.
 She had a breakthrough only after discovering Get French Classes where she went through our active immersion, that helped her: